WelFedTed/Technician/Docs/manual.md

   - Remove any remote access apps _(i.e. AnyDesk, TeamViewer, etc..)_\
     _These are used by scammers to access devices remotely_
   - Remove any malicious or bloatware apps\
-    The following are common types of apps that are unnecessary often load their own malware:
+    _The following are common types of apps that are unnecessary often load their own malware_
-    - Any free 3rd-party "cleaner" apps
+    - Any free 3rd-party "Cleaner" apps
     - Any free 3rd-party "QR Scanner" apps
     - Any free 3rd-party "PDF Reader" apps _(excluding [Adobe Acrobat Reader](https://play.google.com/store/apps/details?id=com.adobe.reader&hl=en))_
     - Any free 3rd-party "File Manager" apps